Vaikuttava-Yritys/dmp-analyser-frontend/docs/production_architecture.md

    - Token-based authentication for accessing shared results
    - CORS configuration required (see Environment Configuration section)

+2. **Frontend ↔ Token Proxy**

+- URL: `xxx`
+- **CORS**: Configured via `ALLOWED_ORIGINS` in Web App settings
+- **No subscription key** needed for this endpoint

+3. **Frontend ↔ API Backend**

+- Secured with token acquired from proxy
+- RESTful endpoints for submitting and fetching DMP analysis

-2. **API to Database**:
+4. **API to Database**:
    - Asynchronous MongoDB connections
    - Data storage and retrieval for analyses and manuscripts
    - Connection string provided via environment variables

-3. **API to External Services**:
+5. **API to External Services**:
    - OpenAI API and Anthropic API for LLM-based analysis
    - API keys required (see Environment Configuration section)

 ## Security Considerations

 - API endpoints use token-based authentication for shared results
-- MongoDB connection strings and API keys must be stored as secure environment variables
-- Azure Container Apps provide built-in security features
+- Only the Token Proxy can request Azure AD tokens with `client_credentials`
+- Secrets are never exposed to the frontend
-- CORS is configured to allow only specific origins
+- CORS is strictly configured
-- All API keys should be rotated regularly
-- Database credentials should use least-privilege access
-- TLS encryption is required for all connections
+- Future options: rate limiting and IP filtering via APIM

 ## Monitoring and Logging